functionality-library/functionality.js/README.md

   npm install
   ```

-- Then Run The Website In Your Locahost Server
+- Run Website In Your Locahost Server With Live Reload

   ```node
   gulp watch